yinkar/tototodo/README.md

 You should use ``npm run test:e2e`` to run tests

 ## Etymology
-"Tototo Do" name is derrived from the opening sequence of the [Beethoven's 5th Symphony](https://www.youtube.com/watch?v=_4IRMYuE1hI).
+"Tototo Do" name is derived from the opening sequence of the [Beethoven's 5th Symphony](https://www.youtube.com/watch?v=_4IRMYuE1hI).